 “When there is that which he cannot do alone, the wise man calls forth his allies and says, ‘I have aided you in your time of need.
 Aid me in mine.’”
 Gamaliel, still holding his walking

-stick in one hand, brought both of his own hands up and placed them on the Elect’s shoulders.
+stick in one hand, brought both hands up and placed them on the Elect’s shoulders.
 “There is righteousness and wisdom beyond the Freeholds if you know where to look.”
-When
+When Benami looked

-Benami looked up, Gamaliel added, “Send to him and say, ‘The Lord sayeth you have been tested and not found wanting.
-As you have aided those of Cymru, so will you be aided in your time of
+up, Gamaliel added, “Send to him and say, ‘The Lord sayeth you have been tested and not found wanting.
+As you have aided those of Cymru, so will you be aided in your time of need.
+Fear

 Relief washed over Benami as he dropped his arms and whispered, “So sayeth the Lord, God.”